 Before we begin, let’s accept that Microsoft Windows is one of the widely used and popular Operating Systems out there!
 From its inception in 1985, Windows is seen as the status quo of personal computing.
 Even today, the word ‘PC’ refers to computers that are running on Windows.
 It’s pretty stable, user-friendly and comes with top-notch support.
 Above all, it’s the standard.
 Though, there are times when this proprietary OS isn’t enough for your needs.
 Or, you may not be interested in having a paid OS at all.
 That’s when you need to go with some of the alternative operating systems.

 In this article, we have come up with a list of alternative operating systems you can use instead of Windows.
-Most of the OSs listed here are free; so the next time you set up a PC, you can try something from these free alternative to Windows.
+Most of the OSs listed here are free; so the next time you set up a PC, you can try something from these free alternatives to Windows.
 In addition, most OSs support dual-boot, giving you the freedom of running two environments in one device.
 In the list, we will mention the major features, notable aspects and intended purpose of each OS.
 Shall we start, then?

 Note: In this list, we are listing individual operating systems, not the families.
 If you want to know about operating system families, you can check out our previous article on that.
 But, we sure will be covering OSs from the families mentioned in the article.